 We, OBA and Hospital Care each had the same two individuals (that are managing partners of Crescera Capital) serving as board members for each company, and following the Business Combination, one individual remained as our board member.
-For additional information regarding Crescera, see "-Major Shareholders."
+For additional information regarding Crescera, see "Beneficial Ownership of Securities."